-Articles, books, reviews, and interviews on the rhetoric and philosophy of economics, by Stephen T. Ziliak
+Articles, books, reviews, and interviews on writing, rhetoric, and philosophy of economics by Stephen T. Ziliak

 A collection of the writings of Deirdre McCloskey, from 1970 to 2000, on economic history and the rhetoric of economics.
 The collection shows McCloskey’s evolution over time: from economist to critic, positivist to postmodernist, conventional economist to feminist economist, man to woman.
 Measurement and Meaning in Economics allows the reader to experience an astonishing personal and intellectual journey with one of today’s most fascinating economists.